 I absolutely loved the colorful and quirky Galeria Frank Krüger, though many others are also worth visiting, including Soho Gallery, Galeria K, and AHOY!
 Art Gallery Palma.

-Santa Catalina is an unmissable spot in the city.
+I know I wouldn’t be the only one to say that Santa Catalina is an unmissable spot in the city.

 It’s such a fun neighborhood to explore on foot and definitely a great place for a fun night out in Palma de Mallorca.